erikj/presentations/redis-eolprog/md/catalog.md

 Latest and retrospective access to product imagery

 !NOTE
+I'll zoom in on the first two screenshots in the next slides

 One of the primary purpose of the Field Catalog is to provide access to latest and retrospective product imagery

 !SLIDE